 Speaking of AI, if you really go deep with conversational marketing, you can monitor common questions that come through to your chatbot, and create a set of answers based on these.

 For example, we found we were often getting asked about customer lifetime value—so we programmed a series of different responses our bot could use to address different questions on the topic (and created some value-add content to drive them to).

-Conversational marketing for us also means more leads are being funnelled towards conversion, naturally.
-Rather than immediately trying to make a sale, our chatbot understands which stage each customer is at, based on their time spent on our site, and number of visits.
+Conversational marketing for us also means more leads are being funneled towards conversion, naturally.
+Rather than immediately trying to make a sale, our chatbot understands which stage each customer is at, based on their time spent on our site, and the number of visits.